TR33SS/forMARVEL/LVL0.md/lvl0.md

 ## **TASK 5: Kaggle contest**

+The Kaggle Titanic Contest is a beginner-friendly competition where I build a model to predict Titanic passenger survival using features like age, sex, and class.
+The goal is to accurately classify survival outcomes with historical data.

 ![](https://github.com/TR33SS/forMARVEL/blob/srcfrl0/forMARVEL/kaggle/Screenshot_20241220-210943_Chrome.jpg?raw=true)

 ---
 ## **TASK 6: Working with Pandas and Matplotlib:**

 Used pandas and matplotlib, and a dataset of UVCE-Placement record(2019), ploted a line graph, bar graph, and scatter plot respectively.

+Data:TPO-UVCE

 ![](https://github.com/TR33SS/forMARVEL/blob/srcfrl0/forMARVEL/GRAPH/Figure_1.png?raw=true)